 The answer to this question essentially boils down to whether someone who does work for you is self-employed or an employee.
 Here’s the difference:

 - Self-employed independent contractors are paid in full for their services and are responsible for settling up with federal and state governments at tax time.
-The payor reports payments on IRS Form 1099-MISC — assuming contractors earned more than $600 from them.
+The payor reports payments on IRS Form 1099-NEC—assuming contractors earned more than $600 from them, their business entity is not an S corp or C corp, and they were not paid via credit card or third party settlement platform (like PayPal).
+Be sure to have your contractor fill out a W-9 on their first day of work so you know if and how you need to fill out their 1099-NEC come tax time

-Employers are also required to send copies of Forms 1099-MISC to the IRS and forms W-2 to the Social Security Administration so if a contractor or employee fails to report any income on their tax returns, the IRS will kindly let them know.
-Depending on where you are located, your state may also require state copies of Forms 1099-MISC and W-2 that you issued.
+Employers are also required to send copies of1099-NECs to the IRS and W-2s to the IRS and Social Security Administration so if a contractor or employee fails to report any income on their tax returns, the IRS will kindly let them know.
+Depending on where you are located, your state may also require state copies of 1099s and W-2s that you issued.

 Are there different types of 1099s or W-2s?